 Details in the bill of lading should correspond exactly to those given in other shipping documents.
 The original bill of lading should be submitted along with three copies.

-The pro forma invoice must not be more than six months old at the time of application.
-The words “pro forma” must be included on the document.
-It must contain an unexpired option (if appropriate), indicate freight and insurance charges separately, and bear the importer’s name as well as the description, unit price, quantity and delivery/payment method of specified goods.
+The pro forma invoice must not be more than six months old at the time of application and the words “pro forma” must be included on the document.
+It must contain an unexpired option (if appropriate), indicate freight and insurance charges separately, and bear the importer’s name as well as the description, unit price, quantity, and delivery/payment method of specified goods.
 Products falling under the EU New Approach Directives must be accompanied by either a self-declaration of conformity or a notified body’s issued certificate of conformity to be allowed entry into the Turkish market.
-See the Standards and CE Mark section below.
+See the Standards section and CE Mark section above.

 Special Import Requirements

-Alcohol can be imported by the private sector by obtaining license and permission from the Tobacco Products and Alcoholic Drinks Market Regulatory Authority (TAPDK), an independent regulatory body.
-Inspection of imported products is regulated by the Communique on Import Inspection of Tobacco, Tobacco Products, Alcohol and Alcoholic Beverages (Regulation on Product Safety and Inspection: 2018/19).
+Alcohol can be imported by the private sector by obtaining license and permission from the Department of Tobacco and Alcoholic Drinks, a division of the Ministry of Agriculture and Forestry.
+Import Controls of tobacco, tobacco products, alcohol, and alcoholic drinks are regulated by the Communique on Import Inspection of Tobacco, Tobacco Products, Alcohol, and Alcoholic Drinks (Regulation on Product Safety and Inspection: 2018/19).
 Nevertheless, non-tariff barriers, arduous documentation requirements, and high duty rates continue to limit trade in alcoholic beverages.
 Cigarettes can only be imported by cigarette producers, which are granted permission by the government under special decree.